SongoQ/symfony-docs-pl/book/http_fundamentals.rst

     echo 'The URI requested is: '.$uri;
     echo 'The value of the "foo" parameter is: '.$foo;

-As strange as it sounds, this small application is in fact taking information from the HTTP request and using it to create an HTTP response.
-Instead of parsing the raw HTTP request message, PHP prepares superglobal variables such as ``$_SERVER`` and ``$_GET`` that contain all the information from the request.
-Similarly, instead of returning the HTTP-formatted text response, you can use the ``header()`` function to create response headers and simply print out the actual content that will be the content portion of the response message.
-PHP will create a true HTTP response and return it to the client:
 Choć brzmi to dziwnie, ta mała aplikacja jest rzeczywistości pobiera informację z żądania HTTP i używa ją do utworzenia odpowiedzi HTTP.
 Zamiast parsować surowy komunikat żądania HTTP, PHP przygotowuje super globalne zmienne, takie jak